absmach/magistrala-docs/docs/dev-guide/authorization.md

 - Domain creation & listing,
 - Accept domain invitations

-Actions related to the creation, update, and deletion of things, channels, and groups are not permitted, requests will fail in authorization.
-Magistrala operations related to things, channels, and groups take place in domain level.
+Actions related to the creation, update, and deletion of clients, channels, and groups are not permitted, requests will fail in authorization.
+Magistrala operations related to clients, channels, and groups take place in domain level.
 So for these kinds of operations, a JWT token with a domain field containing the operating domain ID is required.

 There are two ways to obtain JWT token for a particular domain